 - Sheet metal is an integral part of the air conditioning and heating industry.
 Bismarck State College is a nationally registered training center for sheet metal and HVAC through the National Center for Construction Education and Research (NCCER).
 Students are placed on a national registry after successfully completing individual module exams and related tasks.

 Background in these areas is recommended: basic algebra and geometry, physical science, computer technology, basic knowledge of drafting, and working knowledge of a scientific calculator.
 Some knowledge of plumbing or electricity is helpful.
-Strength and fitness are needed for lifting and moving heavy equipment.
+Students should be physically fit and able to lift and move heavy equipment.

 Students who complete the curriculum requirements earn a Program Certificate (44 credits) in HVAC.
 Additional coursework may lead to a Diploma (60 credits) or Associate in Applied Science degree (60 credits).

 Required Program Entrance Scores